Nervosys/Botnix/botnix/doc/manual/development/option-types.section.md

 `types.pkgs`

-:   A type for the top level Nixpkgs package set.
+:   A type for the top level Botpkgs package set.

 ### Numeric types {#sec-option-types-numeric}